 This German Cheesecake is the one I grew up with that includes the much beloved ingredient Quark or Quarg which is a very low fat cream cheese consumed in German .
 My mother made Käsekuchen on special occasions as it takes such a large amount of quark and that isn't something readily available in New Zealand.
-It would be such a rare feature that it is something special in our household, though it's incredibly simple to make so shouldn't be left to just special occasions.

 The origin of Käsekuchen isn't clear, though apparently it has been around since Roman times, but it 'wasn't until the 17th century that the Käsekuchen began to grown in popularity in Germany.'
 It can readily be found in any backarei you step foot in throughout the country meaning it is a popular cake.